-Once the tunnel zone is created, click the name of the tunnel zone to view the hosts table.
+After you create the tunnel zone, click the name of the tunnel zone to view the hosts table.

 The tunnel zone is a construct used to define the VXLAN source address used for the tunnel.
-This host's address is used for the source of the VXLAN encapsulation, and traffic will transit into the routing domain from this point.
-Thus, the host must have layer 3 reachability to the Cumulus Linux switch tunnel IP.
+The address of this host is used for the source of the VXLAN encapsulation and traffic transits into the routing domain from this point.
+Therefore, the host must have layer 3 reachability to the Cumulus Linux switch tunnel IP.